 There are two types of permits:

 Resident permits, which are permanently attached to the front windscreen of a particular vehicle that’s registered to an address within the permit zone (in the future, council’s plan is that windscreen stickers won’t be necessary and resident permit will be connected to your vehicle registration number via the council database)

 Visitor permits, which are made of cardboard and can be placed on the dashboard of any visiting vehicle

 Currently, council charges an annual fee of $10 per resident permit per year.
 It’s possible that this fee might increase or decrease in the future.
 It’s also possible that resident permit fees may be abolished altogether, but this seems unlikely.

 The BCC has told me that each household will be eligible for a single visitor permit even if you don’t have any of your own vehicles registered at your address.

 The most difficult question in introducing this Resident Parking Permit Scheme is deciding how many permits each household should be allowed.
 If every household is allowed to park as many cars on the street as they want, the whole point of the scheme will be defeated.
-The BCC is suggesting that each household should be limited to two permits - one resident and one visitor.
+The BCC has stated that each household should be limited to two permits - one resident and one visitor.
 Households that need to park multiple vehicles on the street will still be able to do so, but would have to park in the areas that remain signed as ‘Unlimited’ parking.

 There are many streets in West End and Highgate Hill where people drive in from other parts of the city, park all day and catch public transport into the CBD.
 This increases local traffic congestion and competition for parking.